liberland/docs/blockchain/politics-primer.md

 5. Go to our social media channels to promote your proposal or promote it on your own = this is your responsibility as our newest Liberland politician.

 ## Representative Democracy
+### Explanation
+The representative democracy of Liberland serves as an auxiliary mechanism, supplementing the foundational direct democratic process.
+The central component of this representative system is the Congress, which is re-elected every three months by the full citizenship through the use of their LLM votes.
+Should a previously active voter abstain in a subsequent election, their last vote is preserved and carried forward to all future elections until a different voting decision is made.

+The existence of Congress is founded on two primary objectives:

+1. The first responsibility of Congress is the proposal of laws for referendum, akin to the power that resides with the general public.
+However, unlike proposals from the populace, the proposals made by Congress are not subject to the anti-populist measure.
+Instead, they invariably require a simple majority to be approved.
+This distinction is made due to the inherent democratic legitimacy conferred upon Congress, as it is elected by the LLM holders.
+Additionally, Congress is presumed to have a high level of competence as a dedicated legislative body.

+2. The second key function of Congress is to serve as the principal focus for vote delegation.
+If voters feel that they lack adequate knowledge to comprehend certain issues on which a referendum is conducted, they have the option to voluntarily delegate their vote.
+Voters are at liberty to place their trust in their representative in Congress or any other citizen, granting them the authority to vote on their behalf in the referendum.
+This delegation of voting rights is not binding and can be retracted at any time for any reason as per the discretion of the voter.
 ### Vote in Elections
 1. Same as Vote in Referendum, steps 1 to 3
 2. Go to Congress
 3. You see candidates available for you
 4. You can select them in your order of preference (1 to n; n=number of seats).
 5. If candidate 1 doesn't get elected, your vote goes to candidate 2, etc.